VUEngine/VBDE/readme.txt

   o 1.2.0, ? ?, 2016
     - Updated gcc to 4.7 with patches by ElmerPCFX, also a huge thank you to Jorgeche!
-    - Now using msys instead of cygwin
+    - Now using MSYS instead of Cygwin
     - [Pro] Updated IDEA to 2106.2.5
     - [Pro] Removed C/C++ IDEA plugin since it was causing slow-downs and broke auto-completion
     - Updated VBJaEngine as well as its Barebone and Platformer Demo to v4.1